 Both Roger and Susan have cell phones but they share a Family Plan which works out to be \$93.76 each month.

 Baby Jack attends day care that costs \$700 each month.
 Baby needs, such as diapers and food, is approximately \$175 just for the baby alone.
 Jack is constantly growing and his clothes need to be replaced about every 6 months.
 Roger and Susan also want to buy him a tricycle soon because he is an active little kid!

-Roger and Susan are looking into buying a house.
-They are open to the types of accommodations available (condominium, townhouse, detached home, etc).
-They will need at least one parking spot and they will need to be close to public transportation in case one of them decides to take the bus to work.
-They are hoping that their new house will have either a park or a playground near by.
+Roger and Susan are looking into buying a home.
+They are open to different types of accommodations available (condominium, townhouse, detached home, etc) but would like to have a yard for Jack to play in or a park or playground nearby.
+They will need at least one parking space and will need to be close to public transportation in case one of them decides to take the bus to work.